On The Negativity of Ricci Curvatures of Complete Conformal Metrics: General Domains in Euclidean Spaces

 Let $\Omega_i$ be a sequence of increasing bounded smooth domains in $\mathbb R^n$, star-shaped with respect to the origin, which converges to $\mathbb R^n\setminus \gamma$.
 Then, for $i$ sufficiently large, the complete conformal metric in $\Omega_i$ with the constant scalar curvature $-n(n-1)$ has a positive Ricci curvature component somewhere.
 Note that the corresponding $\Gamma$ in $S^n$ is given by the equator in the $x_n$-$x_{n+1}$ plane minus the image under $T$ of the segment $(-1,1)$ on $x_n$-axis.
 Hence, the dimension of $\Gamma$ is 1.
 This is the reason we require $n\ge 4$.
+We point out that domains in this example are diffeomorphic to balls. \end{example}